 We want that initial excitement we had when we started.
 We want to have something new to tell people about.

-The trick is to know that it is just a shot of adrenalin, and nothing will ever get accomplished if we don’t do that hard work which is required for every big project.
+The trick is knowing it is just a shot of adrenalin.
+Knowing that we will accomplish nothing if we don’t do that hard work necessary for every big project.

 It happens to me ALL the time

-This is an issue I often face.
-I have a few really exciting projects I can’t wait to get started with, but until Tasteful is done I don’t allow myself to even start writing, because I know I have to stay completely focused on this project for it to come out great.
-Only when it’s done can I move on to the next thing.
+This is an issue I face often.
+I have a few exciting projects I can’t wait to start working on, but until I finish Tasteful I don’t allow myself to even start writing.
+I know I have to stay completely focused on this project for it to come out great.
+Only after finishing can I move on to the next thing.